open-education-hub/operating-systems/content/chapters/compute/lab/content/processes.md

 ## Spreading the Work Among Other Processes

 Due to how it's implemented so far, our program only uses one of our CPU's cores.
-We never tell it to distribute its workload on other cores.
+We never tell it to distribute its workload to other cores.
 This is wasteful as the rest of our cores remain unused:

 ```console